dstroot/readme/readme.md

 > “Every person in your company is a vector.
 Your progress is determined by the sum of all vectors.”
 >  — Elon Musk

-## Caveat

-Take this with a grain of salt - some of it is aspirational.
-If you find me not living up to my principles please point it out to me.
-I need feedback to course correct as we all do.

-## Feedback

-If you have feedback for me, please give it.
-Even if you think it might not be the case, I _do_ want to hear it.
-And if you think I don't want to hear it, I'd love feedback on why you feel that way.

-Three dimensions are required for robust feedback:

-1. Safety should be high (no fear of retaliation)
-1. Effort should be low (no rebuttals)
-1. Benefit should be high (positive results)

-Let me know if we do not well on any of these three dimensions and any suggestions you have to improve.

-If you can give me feedback in-person, I'd prefer that.
-If you're only comfortable kicking off a discussion with an email or a Slack message, I would rather you do that than not bring it up at all.

-If you're not comfortable giving me feedback yourself that's perfectly OK, you can give it to someone above me so they can anonymously relay it to me and I can work on it.

 ## What Motivates Me

 My personality type is "Virtuoso" (no, I didn't make that up and you can [test yourself here.](https://www.16personalities.com)).